iamasink/scripts/steam/README.md

 ## Button Layout:

 ### When Disabled
-View + Menu - Switch to Enabled layout
+**View + Menu** - Switch to Enabled layout
-All other controls are Disabled on this layout, intented for when a game that doesn't use steam input is open or whatever
+All other controls are Disabled on this layout, intended for games,etc. that don't use steam input.

 ### When Enabled
 **A** - Enter
 **B** - Escape
-    (Hold) Ctrl+W / Close tab
+**Hold B** - Ctrl+W / Close tab
 **X** - Alt
 **Y** - Control
 **LB** - Shift